How To Choose The Best Swimming Pool Heater (2019 Guide)

 Here are six reasons I can think of.

-How Does a Pool Heater Work?
+How Does A Pool Heater Work?

-Swimming pool heaters can be categorized into three main types: pool heat pumps, solar, and gas.
+These devices can be categorized into three main types: pool heat pumps, solar, and gas.

 And each of them works a little bit differently, but they all use BTUs as their measurement sizes.